9 Big Changes You'll See at McDonald's This Year

-McDonald's is gearing up to make 2023 its best year ever, with big plans for global expansion, refining its legacy menu, making technology and innovation a central focus across the board, and a few sweet and savory treats in between.
+McDonald's is working to make 2023 its best year ever, with big plans already in progress for global expansion, refining its legacy menu, making technology and innovation a central focus across the board, and a few sweet and savory treats in between.

 The Golden Arches are about to blast further into the future, with diners getting treated to more personalized and convenient experiences, like digital ordering and convenient order-ahead, grab-n-go locations.
 It's in part thanks to the popularity of the McDonald's loyalty program, which is currently offered in 50 markets, with over 25 million active digital customers in the US alone.